 But here’s a random selection of what I’ve discovered so far on the Kanawinka Geotrail!

 1. Budj Bim – Mt Eccles NationalPark (Cones & Flows Precinct)

 ‘… stop!
 Stop!!
 STOP!!!’
 Pilchard shouted as I strode ahead of him round the Lake Suprise circuit trail just above the high water mark.
 I nearly ignored him.

 He’d probably just seen another bird fluttering through the trees lining the slopes of the Mt Eccles crater towering above us.

 But I stopped anyway, sighing audibly with foot poised in mid-air in my very best ‘Girl Interrupted’ pose.

 Something slithered under the dry grass at the edge of the track where my foot was about to land, dislodged a pebble or two, and hit the water with a plop.
 Was it any surprise the snakes were about on this warm spring day?

 If I’d actually seen it, there’s no way I could have finished the 2km hike around the Crater Lake’s waterline.
-Which would have been a shame because the crater lake surrounded by cliffs and wooded slopes was a fantastic introduction to the fascinating Mt Eccles, whose lava flow created ponds, wetlands and lakes managed by the Gunditjmara people to form Australia’s first aquaculture initiative!
+Which would have been a shame because the crater lake surrounded by cliffs and wooded slopes was a fantastic introduction to the fascinating Mt Eccles.
+The mountain’s lava flow created ponds, wetlands and lakes were managed by the Gunditjmara people to form Australia’s first aquaculture initiative.

 And maybe there’s something to having a well-trained birdwatcher observer’s eye …